 Can’t decide whether to send your child to private school or public school?
+Is private school worth it?
+Should you send your child to private school?
 We asked moms to weigh in on the private school versus public school debate.

 This is one of the main reasons why some families opt to send their kids to private school.
-The student teacher ratio is usually better in private schools.
-And because of the lower student teacher ratio, your child may receive more personalized attention.
+The student teacher ratio is usually better in private schools than in public schools.
+And because of the lower student teacher ratio in private schools, your child may receive more personalized attention.
 Some say that private school teachers are more nurturing because they do not have to handle as many students.
 One thing to note is that it is important to check the student teacher ratio when touring private schools since not all private schools are created equal.

 Public School Mom: “I was shocked to see Kindergarteners crying on the first day of school because they were lost after they got off the bus.
 The school was understaffed and kids were getting lost on the first day of school.”